IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 	- Solas + Iolas: human twin deck wizards.
 Responsible for casting air bubble spells.
 	- Giltstern is on their heels? why
 	- Can cut thru (under) the Fray - will get there 4 days in advance of Giltstern
-- Caledonian: Giltstern supply ship taking Isaiah Giltstern to Avizallo for negotiations
+- Conviviant: Giltstern supply ship taking Isaiah Giltstern to Avizallo for negotiations
 	- Oscar: gruff quartermaster
 	- Sylvie: head of felichian missionaries
 	- Pay your way (500gp), or find some other way